nWODT-Cobalt/uxa/Library/Taxonomy for component states/Taxonomy for component states.md

 <!-- similar: idle unselected vs idle selected, only 1 icon difference
 identical: segmented control hover vs active -->

-States don't have to be encoded with color only: icons, text, position shift etc. can also be very effective.
+States don’t have to be encoded with color only: icons, text, position shift etc. can also be very effective.

 Finally, consider the whole component when styling states, like text labels associated to atomic controls.